Are You a Leader? Become a Nurse Administrator

 What’s the Salary Range?

 Your salary will depend on multiple factors, including your education and experience.
-Where you work also can be a major factor, as this BLS salary list shows:
+Where you work also can be a major factor, as this BLS average salary list shows:

 How Do Nursing Administrator Salaries Compare to Similar Jobs?

 Based on BLS data for health services managers, nurse administrators can make around 49% more than registered nurses, who make an average annual salary of $77,460.
 With the exception of nurse anesthetists, nurse administrators generally make more than nurses in other advanced positions:

 How to Stay Informed in this Field